 alma mater - Lowercase when referring to the school or university one attended.

-alumnus, alumni, alumna, alumnae - Use alumnus (alumni in the plural) when referring to a man who has attended a school.
+alumnus, alumni, alumna, alumnae, alum - Use alumnus (alumni in the plural) when referring to a man who has attended a school.
 Use alumna (alumnae in the plural) when referring to a woman.
 Use alumni when referring to a group of men and women.
-Do not use alum unless you are directly quoting a speaker.
+Use alum if no other usage fits.
 When listing an alumnus or alumnae, include his or her graduation year (see Graduation/attendance dates).

 a.m., p.m. - Numerals are used when exact times are emphasized.
 Use lowercase and periods.
 (5:22 a.m., 2:53 p.m.).
 Do not use AM, PM or am, pm.
 Numbers should never be used to express noon or midnight.
 (In other words, do not use 12 p.m. or 12 a.m.)
 Do not use 12 noon or 12 midnight.

 annual - Do not describe an event as the first annual event.
 An event cannot be annual when it is the first occurrence.
 Use annual once an event has reached its second year.

 beginning a sentence - Use only one space after a period.